-Clay Pot Cooking with MEC pure clay pots & pans is an easy & natural process.
-Lara, a nutritionist in New York City, had this to say after using the pots for the 1st time: “I just finished cooking with your pot for the first time.
+Lara, a nutritionist in New York City, said this after using MEC for the first time: “I just finished cooking with your pot for the first time.
 It was fantastic.
 I am not someone who is good in the kitchen, but your directions are very clear, and the process felt very natural...”

 MEC pots are made using the best skill + technology available today.
-They are sturdy, well built, strong cooking pots & pans made with you -- the cook in mind.
-With proper use & care, they can last a lifetime!
+They are sturdy, and well built, made with you -- the cook, in mind.
+With proper use & care, they can last a very long time!

 SEASONING YOUR POTS/PANS:

 1. Thoroughly wet and rinse the pot/pan and lid, wipe down with a cotton cloth, then fill it with water about 1/4 way up, and set on stovetop, and cover lid.

 2. Start stove on medium-low heat, and let the water heat up for 5 minutes.
 Then sprinkle some flour into the pot, stir, cover and let it cook.
 Use 1 Tbsp. of any flour (arrowroot, wheat, whole wheat, rice, all purpose) for smaller vessels, and 2 Tbsp. of flour for the Large and X-Large pots.

 4. Cook till it thickens to a broth (avg.
 25-35 mins).
 Turn stove off, open lid, and let the broth cool down.